rahulbansalc6414/nodejs-null-distribution-utility/README.md

 - Calculates the distribution of null values for each column.
 - Sorts columns by the number of null values in descending order.
-- Only scans a limited number of rows, configurable via `DEFAULT_LIMIT`
+- Intelligently limits the no_of_rows to be scanned, configurable via `DEFAULT_LIMIT`
 - Outputs results in JSON or HTML format.
 - Fully customizable via `.env` file.